 Extracurricular Activity Eligibility Extracurricular Activity Eligibility The school sets attendance and participation requirements for school activities.
-Students n Exchange of Money attend at least four class periods in order to participate, practice or attend any school activity on that day.
-Failure to meet and maintain the standards of academics, attendance, punctuality, and Fighting discipline may affect participation in sports and activities.
-Students assigned academic or disciplin- ary ineligibility may not participate or practice in any school activities.
-A student assigned disciplin- Threats of Violence ary ineligibility may not attend any school-sponsored activities.
-See page 15 for academic and pages 34-38 for disciplinary ineligibility, reinstatement, and participation policies.
+Students must attend Exchange of Money at least four class periods in order to participate, practice or attend any school activity on that da Failure to meet and maintain the standards of academics, attendance, punctuality, and discipline ma Fighting affect participation in sports and activities.
+Students assigned academic or disciplinary ineligibility may not participate or practice in any school activities.
+A student assigned disciplinary ineligibility may not attend any school-sponsored activities.
+See page 15 for academic and pages 34-38 for disci- Threats of Violence plinary ineligibility, reinstatement, and participation policies.
 Field Trips Exchange of Money Students are not permitted to exchange currency or to buy or sell merchandise anywhere on school Fire Alarm property.
 Students are not permitted to solicit money from other students anywhere on school premises without explicit approval of Assistant Principal of Student Affairs.
-Fund-Raising Fighting and Threats of Violence Fighting, instigating a fight, or threatening others will not be tolerated.
-The first offense will result Fund Raising, cont. in suspension; a second offense may result in immediate expulsion.
-If threatened by another, the student should immediately inform a school official.
-Funeral Arrangements Field Trips Games/Gambling Students participating in a field trip or off-campus, class-related educational program are required to have parental permission and conform to the Central Catholic dress code.
-For walking tours, students may General Courtesy wear tennis shoes.
+Fund-Raising Fighting and Threats of Violence Fund Raising, cont.
+Fighting, instigating a fight, or threatening others will not be tolerated.
+The first offense will result suspension; a second offense may result in immediate expulsion.
+If threatened by another, the stude Funeral Arrangements should immediately inform a school official.
+Games/Gambling Field Trips Students participating in a field trip or off-campus, class-related educational program are required to General Courtesy have parental permission and conform to the Central Catholic dress code.
+For walking tours, stude may wear tennis shoes.
 Guidelines for overnight or extended school trips are on pages 32-33.
-Fire Alarm Sounding a false fire alarm is illegal and will be subject to stern disciplinary measures including
+Fire Alarm